-Place one tablespoon of the potato/spinach filling mix in the centre.
-Pull the edges together, around the stuffing and make a ball.
+Place one tablespoon of the potato/spinach filling mix on one half of the circle.

 After a minute or so, turn it over.

 Brush it gently with oil on both sides one by one.
-I use a small, India ladle for this purpose.
+I use a small, Indian ladle called karchi, see last picture, for this purpose.
 You can use a table spoon or soup spoon, if you do not have a ladle.
-Fry it to nice and crisp...ish brown on both sides.

 Turn it over a few times and keep pressing it all-over gently with the ladle, until it is nicely cooked and crisp on both sides